 The key is not the ideas themselves (though they are important), but how you can put them into action before anyone else develops, monetizes, and disrupts the market before you!
 And doing so requires obtaining key competitor insights.

 You can find out if an idea you’re considering has already been implemented, if any of the competitors are considering implementing a similar idea before you, or if they want to take a break from electronics and start growing vegetables!

-And patent landscaping is one of the most important tools used by both R&D and IP teams to gain the competitive insights required to be first-to-market while avoiding unnecessary risk.
+Furthermore, patent landscaping is one of the most important tools used by both R&D and IP teams to conduct competitor analysis in order to gain the competitive insights needed to be first-to-market while avoiding unnecessary risk.

 But it all depends on how you build patent landscapes and how well you understand the right signals to empower your strategic innovation decisions.

 We’ll go over these key signals so that by the end of this article, you’ll know exactly what your competitors are up to, what they may be planning, and how you can override all of that to take the lead before they do—all with just a few patent landscapes!

 Make Use of your own Portfolio as a Guide

 It’s one thing to read a basic technology report from a third party, but it’s quite another to create a simple landscape to confirm which tech areas clearly intrude on your ideas.

 The first step is to base your competitive intelligence on information you already have.
 Creating a patent landscape from your own portfolio can help you identify the tech areas in which you have proven expertise.

 Let’s do it!
 For this example, we’ll pretend to be Apple.
 Based on patent filings this year, here are Apple’s top five technology areas in the US: G06F3/01, G06F3/0488, G06F1/16, G06F3/0484, G06F3/01.